hrayrhar/T-CorEx/README.md

 # T-CorEx
+Official implementation of temporal correlation explanation (T-CorEx) method introduced in the paper "Efficient Covariance Estimation from Temporal Data" by Hrayr Harutunyan, Daniel Moyer, Hrant Khachatrian, Greg Ver Steeg, and Aram Galstyan ([arXiv](https://arxiv.org/abs/1905.13276)).

-T-CorEx, Temporal Correlation Explanation, is designed for covariance estimation from temporal data.
+T-CorEx is a method for covariance estimation from temporal data.
-In its essence, T-CorEx trains a [linear CorEx](https://arxiv.org/abs/1706.03353) for each time period, while employing two regularization techniques to enforce temporal consistency of estimates.
+It trains a [linear CorEx](https://arxiv.org/abs/1706.03353) for each time period, while employing two regularization techniques to enforce temporal consistency of estimates.
-T-CorEx has linear time and memory complexity with respect to the number of observed variables and can be applied to truly high-dimensional datasets.
+T-CorEx has linear time and memory complexity with respect to the number of observed variables and can be applied to high-dimensional datasets.
 It takes less than an hour on a moderate PC to estimate the covariance structure for time series with 100K variables.
 T-CorEx is implemented in PyTorch and can run on both CPUs and GPUs.

 ## Requiremenets